-On a personal level, this for me is true, both from a personal and business prospective.
+This for me rings true, both from a personal and business perspective.

 I am reminded of this by one of my recent clients.
-The family business, let’s call it Joe Blogs’s Inc, started in 1967, by his father.
-In it’s hey day they had 24 members of staff and a production line that worked very well, selling widgets.
-They started off with just the father and his dream and he worked at it, adding new products and different lines and it grew and grew until about 10 years ago, when everything seemed to go somewhat pear-shaped.
+The family business, let’s call it Joe Blog’s Inc., started in 1967, by his father.
+In its heyday they had 24 members of staff and a production line that worked very well, selling widgets.
+They started off with just the father and his dream and he worked at it, adding new products and different lines and it grew and grew until about 10 years ago when everything seemed to go somewhat pear-shaped.

-You see the father became ill and went into semi retirement, and his son took over the business.
+You see the father became ill and went into semi-retirement, and his son took over the business.
 Now the son is an Entrepreneur of note.
-He has wonderful ideas, but has no plan on how to implement things.
+He has wonderful ideas but has no plan on how to implement things.
 So even while all the ideas are whizzing around in his head, he tries to carry on with “Business as usual”.
-The problem is that the area where the factory is, deteriorates, people move shops into the malls that have sprung up everywhere you look in Gauteng and business starts to slow down.
+The problem is that the area where the factory is positioned, has deteriorated, shops have moved into the malls that have sprung up everywhere you look in Gauteng, and of course, the business has started to slow down.

-The son panics and ups production, but soon – with very few goods sales happening, he has to start downsizing and eventually is reduced to himself and two staff members.
-The premises are allowed to deteriorate and pretty soon, he is making just enough money to ‘tick-over’.
+The son panicked and increased production, but soon – with very few good sales taking place, he has had to start downsizing and eventually is reduced to himself and two staff members.
+The premises were allowed to deteriorate and pretty soon, he was making just enough money to ‘tick-over’.

-Then he meets me and I do an assessment on his business.
-The administrative side of the business is in a mess.
-We put together a plan to sort it out.
-“Spring cleaning” is the first order of the day and the premises are cleaned from top to toe and with a fresh coat of paint, clean windows and new curtains – the place already looks and feels different and I can see how this small change has actually made a difference to him.
+Then he met me and I did an assessment on his business.
+The administrative side of the business is in a mess, so we put together a plan to sort it out.
+“Spring cleaning” is the first order of the day and the premises were cleaned from top to toe and with a fresh coat of paint, clean windows, and new curtains – the place already looked and felt different and I could see how this small change has actually made a difference to him.

-We get all the administration sorted out and then start on a marketing campaign.
-His ideas are all recorded (never been done by him before), they are prioritized and we bring in one new product every two months.
-We leave ‘adverts’ at all of the Unemployment Offices around town and pretty soon we have a small work staff, who purchase stock from him for re-sale into the townships.
-He now has to increase his production staff and we are back up to five people in the factory.
+We got all the administration sorted out and then started on a marketing campaign.
+His ideas were all recorded (although he never did anything with them before).
+They were all prioritized and we bring in one new product every two months.
+We left ‘adverts’ at all of the Unemployment Offices around town and pretty soon we had a small compliment of work staff, who purchased stock from him for re-sale into the townships.
+He now had to increase his production staff and soon he was back up to five people in the factory.